A Bayesian Approach to In-Game Win Probability in Soccer: Use Cases

-Undoubtedly fans implicitly considered these win probabilities too as the game unfolded.
-Where football fans and commentators have to rely on their intuition and limited experience, win probability stats can deliver a more objective view on these probabilities.
-Therefore, win probability could be of interest to fans as they watch a game in progress or afterwards, to put the (un)likeliness of certain game situations into a historical context.
-For example, one could wonder whether Belgium's comeback was truly that exceptional.
-After all, only 145 World Cup knockout games were played since that one game in 1970 of which very few (if any) had a similar scenario, making this statistic not very valuable.
-According to our model, Belgium had a win probability of about only 8\% right before their first goal.
-This indicates that it was indeed an exceptional performance, although perhaps not as exceptional as the ``once in 50 years'' statistic suggests.
+As Figure~\ref{fig:teaser} illustrates for Manchester City's iconic 3-2 victory over QPR, win probability is a great ``story stat'' because it provides historical context to specific in-game situations and illustrates how a game unfolded.
+Undoubtedly fans implicitly considered these win probabilities as the game unfolded.
+However, where football fans and commentators have to rely on their intuition and limited experience, win probability stats can deliver a more objective view.
+Therefore, win probability could be of interest to fans and commentators to quantify the back-and-forth that occurred during a particularly exciting game and to put the (un)likeliness of certain game situations into a historical context.

-Similarly, win probability can be used to debunk some of the most persistent football myths, such as the earlier introduced ``2-0 is the worst lead'' myth.
-Perhaps not unsurprisingly, a 2-0 lead turns out to be a very safe lead, much safer than a 1-0 or 2-1 lead.
-The appendix includes the details of this analysis.
+Providing well-calibrated probability estimates is crucial to establish trust in the model.
+This applies in particular to the final moments of the game, when the shorter window makes it easier for people to grasp the likelihood of each outcome.
+Additionally, given that people most often look at win probability charts after a major comeback, a model that provides unreasonable predictions in these situations is unlikely to be adopted by the media.